Target-date funds, also sometimes called life cycle funds, offer some simplicity, but it’s important to be aware of the drawbacks before investing.

 “The key thing to understand is that if there’s a particular date in the future when you expect a goal to be accomplished, it’s worth investigating a target fund,” said Denerstein.
 “Retirement and college savings can be examples because you have a pretty good idea of when you’ll need the money.”

-However, target date funds aren’t a cure-all, and they aren’t appropriate for everyone.
+However, target-date funds aren’t a cure-all, and they aren’t appropriate for everyone.
+It’s also important to understand that the principal value of the investment in a target-date portfolio is not guaranteed at any time, including at the target date.
 And remember: life doesn’t always go in a straight line.

 If you aren’t sure a life cycle fund is the right choice for your circumstances, there are other ways to go about pursuing your goals.